SU-SWS/ood-giving-campaign/README.md

 ---

 All the React components in this projects can be found under the `src/components/` directory.
 Components that are connected to Storyblok are in the subdirectory `src/components/Storyblok'.

+TailwindCSS
+---

+We installed the [official TailwindCSS container query plugin](https://github.com/tailwindlabs/tailwindcss-container-queries), but due to no support for Safari version 15 and earlier, please only use it for progressive enhancement.